epiliper/devira/README.md

 ## 📖 About
 DeViRA is a pipeline for reference-guided denovo assembly of viral genomes from short-read sequencing data, tested with both shotgun and amplicon sequencing approaches.
-It is inspired by the Broad Institute's `assemble_denovo` workflow.
+It is inspired by the Broad Institute's `assemble_denovo` workflow, and uses established viral reference sequences to guide accurate denovo assembly of viral genomes.

-Right now, DeViRA is intended primarily for assembly of respiratory viruses, including:
+Right now, DeViRA is intended primarily for assembly of respiratory viruses, and supports:

-- Seasonal coronaviruses
-- Parainfluenza
+- Human parainfluenza virus subtypes 1 - 4
+- Influenza A, B, C, D
 - SARS-CoV2
-- Influenzas A and B
+- Seasonal coronaviruses (subtypes HKU1, 229E, OC43, NL63)
+- Human metapneumovirus
+- Measles
+- Mumps
-- Enteroviruses (including rhinoviruses)
+- RSV

 ## 🔃 Workflow
 1. DeViRA takes in raw FASTQ files specified in a user-created samplesheet, performs read trimming and QC reporting, and assigns reads to specific taxon bins with [kraken2](https://github.com/DerrickWood/kraken2).

 2. The reads associated with each bin are then assembled into contigs with [megahit](https://github.com/voutcn/megahit), and the contigs are compared to FASTA references in a user-supplied database; for all references above average nucleotide identity and coverage thresholds, DeViRA will use the references to guide and refine contig arrangement into scaffolds.

-3. Scaffold gaps undergo gap-filling with 1) sequencing reads and, if any gaps are left, 2) reference sequence.
+3. Scaffold gaps undergo gap-filling with read sequence, with any remaining gaps being filled with Ns.

 4. To generate a consensus genome, sequencing reads are realigned to the scaffolds with [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2), and the alignment is used to call consensus with [ivar consensus](https://github.com/andersen-lab/ivar).
 This is performed twice to get longer assemblies with less bias towards the chosen reference genome.